Kāpiti mayor K Gurunathan re-elected for second term

 "This is a big machine.

-"From the outside you can say stuff — do this and do that — but you have to learn how to operate the machine, and the protocals and all sorts of governance."
+"From the outside you can say stuff — do this and do that — but you have to learn how to operate the machine, and the protocols and all sorts of governance."

 Asked about who would be the deputy mayor, Mr Gurunathan said, "It's always good to go with the status quo.